 Point-to-Point Road Through Gulu

 Visitors will be given the identity of a person suffering from disease or malnutrition and travel between tents.
 They may be given the burden of a stigma, cans of water, bundles of wood, or asked to crawl.
 They will end up in Friendship Circle in the middle of the Dell at the “Freedom Tent.”
 Information: 544-8491.
-Sponsored by Lynchburg College and Sports Outreach, Memorial Ballroom 4:30 p.m.
+Sponsored by University of Lynchburg and Sports Outreach, Memorial Ballroom 4:30 p.m.

 “Sustaining the Planet”

 Presentation by David Johnson, president of “Silent Images,” a nonprofit documentary photography firm dedicated to helping the persecuted and oppressed around the world.
 Johnson is a former English teacher in Charlotte, N.C., who left teaching for full-time international work.
 He has documented the people of Darfur, Sudan, Burundi, Ethiopia, Uganda, Ghana, South Africa, Zimbabwe, China, Cambodia, Thailand, Haiti, and Peru.
 He is author of two books on Africa, Voices of Sudan and Voice of Beauty.
-Sponsored by Lynchburg College and Sports Outreach, Memorial Ballroom, Hall Campus Center, 7 p.m.
+Sponsored by University of Lynchburg and Sports Outreach, Memorial Ballroom, Hall Campus Center, 7 p.m.

 Community Lacrosse and Soccer